-It can be fairly difficult to get your hands on the Centurion® Card from American Express (also referred to as the AMEX Black Card).
+It can be fairly difficult to get your hands on the Centurion Card (also referred to as the AMEX Black Card).

 American Express keeps this one a tight-lipped secret due to the fact the requirements for qualifying are quite high.

-Only when you have received an invitation can you apply for the card, and there are 2 “versions:” the aforementioned personal card and the Business Centurion® Card from American Express.
+Only when you have received an invitation can you apply for the card, and there are 2 “versions:” the aforementioned personal card and the Business Amex Business Centurion card.

 Anecdotally, both require that you spend and pay off somewhere in the neighborhood of $350,000-$500,000 on your other American Express accounts every year.

 Each card has an annual fee of $5,000, and you’ll also pay an initiation fee of $10,000.
 Your ability to keep the card will be evaluated by American Express each year since it allows a number of exclusive benefits.

 The card earns 1x points per dollar, but has no bonus earnings categories.

 To put this card into perspective, it has very similar benefits to The Platinum Card® from American Express and the The Business Platinum® Card from American Express, so these are highly recommended alternatives.

 You can find more information on how to get a black card in our expert guide.

 Most interesting to the majority of people are the airport and air travel perks that the card offers, such as complimentary upgrades and priority wait-listing.